 Porosity is a measure of how much air can pass through a material, and we know that different materials have different porosity levels based on their composition.

 For example, wood is more porous than metal so the paint will dry darker on a wood surface than on a metal surface.
 This is generally because as you apply the paint, it gets absorbed into the porous wood, making it look darker.

 The time of day can also affect how your wall paint will going to look after it gets dried.

-In the mid-afternoon when the wet paint dries faster by evaporation, and the light reflects off of it differently as the water or other solvents evaporate.
+In the mid-afternoon, when the wet paint dries faster by evaporation, the light reflects off of it differently as the water or other solvents evaporate.

 6- Paint Finish

-For example, paint with a glossy finish will usually look darker than the swatch color you chose when it dries, compared to paint with a matte or eggshell finish.
+For example, paint with a glossy finish will usually look darker than the swatch color you chose when it dries, compared to a matte or eggshell finish.